Pelto/going-serverless-workshop/README.md

 ## Lab Instructions

+When following the instructions you are going to implement the API for the rock paper scissors game.
+Below you can see reference documentation for the api and dynamodb structures that we will be using.

 | Document                                              | Description                           |
 | ----------------------------------------------------- | ------------------------------------- |
 | [docs/rest-api.md](docs/rest-api.md)                  | Rock Paper Scissors REST API          |